How to Recreate Reddit with Dgraph and Vue.js

 - Where do you prefer placing config for Babel, PostCSS, ESLint, etc.?
 In dedicated config files

-Wait a few moments for the installation to complete then navigate to the project directory and execute yarn serve
+Wait a few moments for the installation to complete then navigate to the project directory and execute yarn serve to see that your app is up and running.
+By default, the dev server is available at http://localhost:8080/, but vue-cli-service may choose a different port if it detects 8080 is in use.

 $ cd dgraph-reddit